linhfk/nyc_taxi_project/README.md

 ## 🎯 Problem Statement

-As urban populations grow and transportation systems become increasingly complex, city planners and transportation companies face critical challenges: how to opitimize the taxi service?
+As urban populations grow and transportation systems become increasingly complex, city planners and transportation companies face critical challenges: how to optimize the taxi service?

 ### Key Questions This Project Addresses: